stephengold/jme3-utilities/README.md

  4. For "Clone into:" specify a writable folder (on a local filesystem) that doesn't already contain "jme3-utilities".
  5. Click on the "Next >" button.
- 6. Make sure the "master" remote branch is checked.
+ 6. Make sure the "for_jME3.3" remote branch is checked.
  7. Click on the "Next >" button again.
- 8. Make sure the Checkout Branch is set to "master".
+ 8. Make sure the Checkout Branch is set to "for_jME3.3".
  9. Make sure the "Scan for NetBeans Projects after Clone" box is checked.
 10. Click on the "Finish" button.
 11. When the "Clone Completed" dialog appears, click on the "Open Project..."